A-W-C-J/pdf-to-image-project/README.md

 ### Development Guidelines

-- Follow TypeScript best practices
+- **TypeScript**: Maintain strict type safety and use proper interfaces
-- Use Tailwind CSS for styling
+- **Styling**: Use Tailwind CSS for utilities and Stylus modules for component-specific styles
-- Ensure mobile responsiveness
-- Add proper error handling
+- **Components**: Follow React best practices with proper error boundaries
-- Include appropriate comments
+- **Testing**: Write unit tests with Jest and React Testing Library
+- **Performance**: Optimize for Web Vitals and minimize client-side JavaScript
+- **Accessibility**: Ensure WCAG compliance and keyboard navigation
+- **Internationalization**: Use next-intl for all user-facing text
+- **Error Handling**: Implement comprehensive error boundaries and validation

 ## 📄 License